Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-1-talos-on-hetzner/index.md

 ```
 Duh.
 We haven't installed a CNI yet!

-We'll consider the job done for now, and tackle CNI-installation in the next post: **Part II: Cilium CNI & Firewalls**
+We'll consider the job done for now, and tackle CNI-installation in the next post: **[Part II: Cilium CNI & Firewalls](@/posts/bare-metal-kubernetes-part-2-cilium-and-firewalls/index.md)**

 # Epilogue
 Here I've gathered some of my reflections and learnings from the process.

+[^1]: After locking myself out of the cluster while writing Part II of this series, I encountered the problem again and noticed that the server *was turned off* because I used `shutdown -h` instead of `shutdown -r`.
+I seem to recall trying to start the server again as part of my troubleshooting the first time around, but I can't be sure of course.

-[^1]: Diffing machine configurations
+[^2]: Diffing machine configurations
 My intuition regarding diffing of machineconfigs was partially correct.
 When fetching machineconfigs from Talos, they do in fact contain comments, but the returned document is similar to that of a custom resource where the configuration is nested inside `.spec` which means you need to pipe the config through a tool like `yq` to get the document itself, a process which also strips comments.
 The yaml document generated by `talosctl gen config` uses 4-space indents, wheres the configuration as extract from `talosctl` uses 2-space indents, meaning the original rendered config should be passed through `yq` (like the other is) to ensure identical formatting, otherwise the diff becomes useless.
 I think the safest way to interact with machineconfigs is a combination of using the built-in tools for common actions like upgrades where images are replaced, and then using `talosctl edit machineconfig` for everything else, making sure to take backups before and after each change.